Khushi-Singh-Git/Git-Version-Control-Session/README.md

 # Daily updates are done
-1. Will practise here for the updates and commmit
+1. Will practise here for the updates a